mikemurray86/dotfiles/README.md

 * [tag navigation](https://github.com/majutsushi/tagbar)
 * [a custom colorscheme](https://github.com/nanotech/jellybeans.vim)

-### simple programing settings
+##### simple programming settings

 By default this sets tabs to be four spaces.
-Syntax highlighting for matching brackets are enabled and for the languages I program in regularly I set a good colorscheme.
+Syntax highlighting for matching brackets are enabled and for the languages I program in regularly I set a good color scheme.

-### different key bindings
+##### different key bindings

 <Esc> is bound to ;; and to use the tagbar you can press F12

-### Appearance
+##### Appearance

 The status bar is on by default and the serene theme is enabled.
 For most files the zellner theme is used.
 If it's a language I use often then jellybeans is applied.

 ## Tmux

 I have two tmux config files.
 One sets all my normal settings for day to day use. then there is another config that just handles the layouts of panes.

 # The Config File